34 Great Jobs for People with Disabilities

 Careers for People That Have Intellectual Disabilities

-More than 8.6 million American adults have some kind of cognitive disability.* And hundreds of causes exist for intellectual disabilities that result in conceptual, social, or practical-living impairments.
+More than 15 million American adults have some kind of cognitive disability.1 And hundreds of causes exist for intellectual disabilities that result in conceptual, social, or practical-living impairments.
 As a result, people within this category display a very wide array of possible talents.
 So not all of these career ideas are appropriate for everyone.
-But they do represent some very interesting jobs for the disabled among us who deal with conditions like Down syndrome or autism spectrum disorders.
+But they do represent some very interesting jobs for the disabled among us who deal with conditions like Down syndrome or autism spectrum disorder.
 Consider these examples:

 Commercial kitchens offer opportunities that are well-suited to both those who need routine as well as those who have a lot of inherent creativity.